✔️ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 2. Search for and select a project.

 5. Click the paperclip icon beside a task's name.
-Psst!
 The paperclip icon being visible indicates existing attachments on the task.

 6. View the file: